jingyingx/jingyingx.github.io/research.md

 Telicity Judgments in English and Mandarin: Crosslinguistic and Developmental Evidence

 ### Presentations
 - **Xu, Jingying**, & Cristina Schmitt.
 (2026).
+Telicity judgments as a window onto the mapping between language and events.
+Oral presentation at Ontology As Structured by the Interfaces with Semantics 6 (OASIS 6), Lisbon, Portugal
+- **Xu, Jingying**, & Cristina Schmitt.
+(2026).
 Mapping event representations to linguistic representations: Mandarin children's and adults' culmination judgements.
 Oral presentation at the 42nd Portuguese Linguistics Association Annual Meeting (ENAPL42), Faro, Portugal
 - **Xu, Jingying**, & Cristina Schmitt.
 (2026).
 Learning telicity in context: Developmental evidence from Mandarin children.
 Oral presentation at 2026 LSA Annual Meeting, New Orleans.
 - **Xu, Jingying**, & Cristina Schmitt.
 (2026).
 Beyond truth conditions: Context modulates telicity interpretation.
 Oral presentation at 2026 LSA Annual Meeting, New Orleans.